monsoonmaelstrom/book2/book2.md

 “What’s that?”
 Gavin asks, nodding to the rolled sheet of paper I’m holding.

-“Not sure,” I tell him sliding it into my pack.
+“Not sure,” I tell him, sliding it into my pack.
 It’s too dark to read anything now.
 There’s a new moon and the sky has a thick, low layer of clouds covering the stars.

 Fifteen minutes later, we make it to the shore.
 So far, so good, but I know it’s only a matter of time and probably not much at that.
 Eventually she’s bound to notice Liam’s getting further away from her, and when she does…